MdHadiuzzaman0/A_08_AuraGalze/README.md

 ## 📖 Overview

-**AuraGlaze** is a full-stack premium tile gallery web application built with **Next.js 15 App Router**.
+**GlazeGrid** is a full-stack premium tile gallery web application built with **Next.js 15 App Router**.
 Users can browse handcrafted ceramic, porcelain, marble, and mosaic tiles, view detailed product information, and manage their profiles — all behind a secure authentication system.

 This project focuses on **Next.js server components, BetterAuth authentication, MongoDB integration, private route protection via middleware, and a polished responsive UI**.